 Pain from ulcerative colitis usually occurs in your lower left abdomen.
-Intensity can vary, with more severe symptoms during flare-ups.
+The intensity can vary, with more severe symptoms occurring during flare-ups.

-Ulcerative colitis (UC) happens when inflammation in your large intestine (colon) causes sores to develop on the lining of the intestine or rectum, near where your poop comes out.
+Ulcerative colitis (UC) happens when inflammation in your large intestine (colon) causes sores to develop on the lining of the intestine or rectum, near where your stool (poop) comes out.

 UC pain often feels like cramping in your left lower abdomen, which can be especially sharp when you’re experiencing a flare-up.
 Pain can start to feel worse over time as more sores develop or if you continue to be exposed to triggers like stress.